shamrat1/shamrat1/README.md

 ## I'm a Full Stack Developer and iOS Novice!
 - 🔭 I’m currently working at [SpinnerTech](https://www.spinnertech.dev/)!
-- 🌱 I’m currently learning React 🤣
+- 🌱 I’m currently learning React
-- 👯 I’m looking to collaborate with other content creators
+- 👯 I’m looking to contribute in open source project in laravel and iOS
 - 🥅 2020 Goals: Develop and launch app for iOS
 - ⚡ Fun fact: I love to watch Movies and travelling to mountains and beaches